githubnext/blocks/docs/Developing blocks/2 Building your first block.md

 You have to define these properties for your own custom block.

 From top to bottom:
 - `type` determines whether this block applies to files or folders.
 - `id` is an identifier string for this block, like `"code-block"`.
 GitHub Blocks uses this to determine which block to render; it needs to be unique within your project.
 - `title` and `description` control how your block appears within the GitHub Blocks application.
 - `entry` is the path (relative to the project root) to the block's entry point, like `"blocks/example-file-block/index.tsx"`.
 - `matches` is an array of globs describing filenames for which GitHub Blocks should show this block as an option, like `["*.json"]` for a block that handles JSON files, or `["*"]` for one that handles any file.
-(The glob syntax follows https://github.com/micromatch/picomatch)
+(The glob syntax follows [github.com/micromatch/picomatch](https://github.com/micromatch/picomatch))

-> 🚨 Note that the `/blocks.config.json` file is not hot-reloaded, so you'll need to refresh the app to pick up changes.
+> 🚨 Note that the `/blocks.config.json` file is not hot-reloaded, so you'll need to pick-up the changes by either refreshing the app or clicking the "refresh" button in the block picker.

-### Code Your block
+### Code your block

 Your code goes in the `blocks/` directory.
 Here you'll find the two example blocks as a starting point.
 You can modify them, rename them (don't forget to update `blocks.config.json` if you change the path or file names), or just delete them.